 Although this doesn’t directly discourage theft, the National Mobility Register is an inexpensive way to improve the chances of being reunited with your scooter.
 The scheme was set up by the National Federation of Shopmobility and enables the police to return the scooter if found.

-It costs £12 a year to register your mobility product and can be done here.
+It costs £12 a year to register your mobility product and can be done by visiting the National Mobility Registration website.

 Most insurance companies will have strict guidelines around “theft” so make sure you read the small print first.
 We recommend that you use Mark Bates Ltd who are experienced and trustworthy.